aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1464-Auto-encoders for Dimensionality Reduction.md

 ### Additional Resources

-Autoencoders involve the concept of Deep Learning.
-So make sure you’re familiar with it before starting with implementation of Autoencoders.
+Auto-encoders involve the concept of Deep Learning.
+So make sure you’re familiar with it before starting with the implementation.
 We’ll not be diving into it at the moment.
-If you want an introduction to Deep Learning, consider checking out our [Getting Started with Deep Learning Course.](https://dphi.tech/courses/getting-started-with-deep-learning) It's free!
+If you want an introduction to Deep Learning, consider checking out our [Getting Started with Deep Learning Course](https://dphi.tech/courses/getting-started-with-deep-learning).
+It’s free!

 [Implementation of Autoencoders on MNIST Dataset](https://pub.towardsai.net/autoencoders-for-dimensionality-reduction-6fb6553f392f)